Skip to Content

 • What you need: car or organized tour

-If you love laid-back surf towns, drinking craft beers, laying on the beach, waterfalls, or surfing then Raglan is one day trip from Auckland you have to do!
+If you love laid-back surf towns, drinking craft beers, laying on the beach, waterfalls, or surfing then Raglan is a day trip from Auckland you have to do!

-On the drive in you’ll pass a sign from Bridal Veil Falls.
+On the drive, you’ll pass a sign from Bridal Veil Falls.
 Be sure to stop here for a quick walk to the waterfall – it’s simply stunning!

 Of course, it is a bit of a drive to Raglan so I always recommend spending a night in Raglan (you won’t want to leave after only a few hours) but for those without time, a day trip from Auckland is easily managed.